 “At Spring Creek, John became greatly excited by the fancied presence of dead bodies and cowering in the corner implored [passenger] Mr. Billings to protect him.
 The latter succeeded in tranquilizing his companion who remained quiet until Hot Springs was reached…John continuing his journey alone, apparently rational and in good spirits.
 When near Cheyenne River, the unfortunate man was again possessed of an insane freak, and, drawing a razor began slashing at the stage curtains and the canvass partition in rear of the driver, all of which, as well as the driver’s clothing, were more or less mutilated.”

-An article in the 8 February 1885 Black Hills Daily Times provided similar details and featured an interview with eyewitness L. Solinsky of Texarkana, Arkansas.
-Solinsky gave the following statement:
+An article in the 8 February 1885 Black Hills Daily Times featured an interview with eyewitness L. Solinsky of Texarkana, Arkansas, who gave the following statement:

 “About 11 o’clock…the driver stopped his team, remarking, ‘That must be the crazy man.’
 His eyes were open and glared wildly, while an incessant jargon of unintelligible words issued from between his firmly set teeth.
 He wore no coat.
 A cap was drawn closely over his head; his vest was unbuttoned; one overshoe was missing…his purse contained $20 in gold and some greenbacks.
 His watch was in his vest pocket with the chain dangling.
 [He] had been on the prairie from very early in the morning until 11 at night, exposed throughout one of the coldest days I ever experienced.
 No, he recognized no one, realized nothing.
 Reason was entirely gone.
 He was dying when we found him.”

-That JC was a beloved member of the Deadwood community was obvious in the tributes written for him.
+That J.C. was a beloved member of the Deadwood community was obvious in the tributes written for him.
 An obituary called him “a good man” with a sense of humor who would assist anyone in need .
-A few months prior to his death, he had been elected Chancellor Commander of the Marco Bozzaris Lodge, and the Knights issued an official proclamation of mourning for him .
-According to probate records, the Knights also paid all funeral expenses, including burial in Deadwood’s Mount Moriah Cemetery .
+A few months before his death, he had been elected Chancellor Commander of the Marco Bozzaris Lodge of Knights of Pythias.
+In a show of respect, the Knights issued an official proclamation of mourning after his death .
+According to probate records, the Knights also paid his funeral expenses, including burial in Deadwood’s Mount Moriah Cemetery .

 Answers, but still more questions

-An interview with Dr. Douglas Stuart of the MS Center of Atlanta resulted in a theory that JC’s symptoms resulted from secondary syphilis, a common (and deadly) illness at that time .
-However, a “genetic disorder” theory may be more plausible, given the abundance of neurological issues in JC’s family.
+An interview with Dr. Douglas Stuart of the MS Center of Atlanta resulted in a theory that J.C.’s symptoms resulted from advanced syphilis, a common (and deadly) illness at that time .
+However, a “genetic disorder” theory may be more plausible, given the abundance of neurological issues in J.’C.’s family.
 His mother, daughter , a granddaughter, and several extended family members died young, with neurological issues often listed as a cause or contributing factor of death .

-Then there is the curious case of Bob Baumann, JC’s former barbershop partner .
-Three years before JC’s death, an article in the Black Hills Daily Times reported that Baumann was suffering from neurological symptoms eerily similar to those reported by JC .
+Then there is the curious case of Bob Bauman, J.C.’s former barbershop partner .
+Three years before J.C.’s death, an article in The Black Hills Daily Times reported that Bauman was suffering from symptoms eerily similar to those reported by J.C. .
 Both men developed symptoms while working in a job that involved the use of hazardous substances.
 Additionally, both men were prospecting for gold and, quite possibly, uranium.
 Could neurotoxin exposure have caused their symptoms?
 That question has yet to be answered.
-For now, we can say that JC’s legend is true, but warrants further research to determine the “real” rest of the story!
+For now, we can say that J.C.’s legend is true, but warrants further research to determine the rest of the story!